 Dynamic Butterfly Tattoo

 Butterflies come in a variety of colors and designs, so they can easily match any aesthetic.
-This tattoo uses subtle shading and white ink to create a dynamic sense of light and dark.
+This butterfly tattoo uses subtle shading and white ink to create a dynamic sense of light and dark.

 Shoulder Butterfly Tattoo